event-catalog/generator-asyncapi/README.md

 # Commercial Use

 This project is governed by a [dual-license](./LICENSE.md).
 To ensure the sustainability of the project, you can freely make use of this software if your projects are Open Source.
 Otherwise for proprietary systems you must obtain a [commercial license](./LICENSE-COMMERCIAL.md).

+To obtain a commercial license or have any questions you can email us at `hello@eventcatalog.dev`.